microsoft/semantic-kernel/docs/decisions/0049-agents-assistantsV2.md

 #### Service Configuration

 The `OpenAIServiceConfiguration` defines how to connect to a specific remote service, whether it be OpenAI, Azure, or proxy.
 This eliminates the need to define multiple overloads for each call site that results in a connection to the remote API service (i.e. create a _client)_.

+> Note: This was previously named `OpenAIAssistantConfiguration`, but is not necessarily assistant specific.

 <p align="center">
 <kbd><img src="diagrams/assistant-serviceconfig.png"  style="width: 360pt;"></kbd>